-Before entering everyone must read and accept the conditions of entry — this is primarily to keep the risks down for all of us, both organisers and participants.
+Before entering everyone must read and accept the conditions of entry.

 Conditions of entry

-- The walk is open to anyone aged 14 or over who is fit and has sufficient experience
+- The event is open to anyone aged 14 or over who is fit and has sufficient experience.

 - Dogs may be allowed onto the coaches transporting participants to the start (email us for clarification), but they will not be allowed into the Community Centre.
 As far as we are aware there should be no problem taking dogs on the route, but responsibility for this lies with the owner.
 Dog owners must follow the Country Code and any local signing relating to dogs.

-- The entry fee is £20.
-For any cancellations made online up to 2 months before the date of the event the entry fee will be returned less a deduction as defined on the Fabian4 website (around £3.60).
-No entry fees can be returned after this date, but if you still cancel on the Fabian4 system that may give someone else the opportunity to take part.
+- The entry fee is £25.
+For any cancellations made online up to 2 months before the date of the event the entry fee will be returned subject to any deductions as stated on the Nifty website.
+No entry fees can be returned after this date, but if you still cancel on the Nifty system that may give someone else the opportunity to take part.

 - Entries can be transferred to someone else at no charge, by amending your online entry.
 This can only be done before the closing date for entries.